jbusfield/uevrlib/docs/attachments.md

 <br><br><img width="694" height="699" alt="Screenshot 2025-11-16 125516" src="https://github.com/user-attachments/assets/bb6b4edf-4113-4670-9404-57eb561ed3d5" />
 <br><br>Switch to other weapons within the game to see more entries appear in the Config UI
 <br><br><img width="699" height="703" alt="Screenshot 2025-11-16 125758" src="https://github.com/user-attachments/assets/049663b9-20f2-42fe-923c-dc9052197a0b" />
+<br><br>
+### Lua coding

-<br><br>The example implements the registerOnGripUpdateCallback function which controls which weapons get registered to the Attachment Wizard.
-Here is information about the function
-that is documented in libs/attachments.lua
+The example implements the registerOnGripUpdateCallback function which controls which weapons get registered to the Attachment Wizard.
+Here is information about the function that is documented in libs/attachments.lua
 ```
 attachments.registerOnGripUpdateCallback(callback) - registers a callback function that handles automatic grip updates.